-- Wild dog baits are highly attractive to other carnivores.
-Care must be taken to ensure that working dogs and pets do not come into contact with wild dog baits.
-The prognosis for poisoned dogs is extremely poor unless vomiting can be induced shortly after ingestion of the bait and before clinical signs are evident. - If a working dog or pet is known to have consumed a bait but is NOT yet showing signs of poisoning, induce vomiting by giving one of the following emetics by mouth: - washing soda crystals (sodium carbonate) 3 to 5 crystals orally, DO NOT use laundry detergents or powders - table salt 2 teaspoons of salt in 1 cup of water; more or less depending on the size of the dog - o dilute hydrogen peroxide (3% solution) 3 to 5ml - o If the dog has vomited, clean it up immediately as the vomit is toxic. - THEN SEEK VETERINARY ATTENTION IMMEDIATELY.
-The sooner action is taken following poisoning the better the prognosis. - If these emetics are not immediately to hand or you are not having success in making the dog vomit it is better to seek veterinary attention immediately rather than waste time. - If the dog has already begun to show signs of toxicosis (retching and vomiting, frenzied behaviour such as running and howling, convulsions, difficulty breathing etc.), DO NOT induce vomiting, but seek veterinary attention without delay. - Veterinary intervention aims to decrease 1080 absorption and facilitate excretion; control seizures; and support respiration and cardiac function. - See First Aid 1080 and your dog for more information: https://pestsmart.org.au/resources/
+- Fox baits are highly attractive to other carnivores such as dogs.
+Care must be taken to ensure that working dogs and pets do not come into contact with fox baits.
+The prognosis for poisoned dogs is extremely poor unless vomiting can be induced shortly after ingestion of the bait and before clinical signs are evident. - If a working dog or pet is known to have consumed a bait but is NOT yet showing signs of poisoning, induce vomiting by giving one of the following emetics by mouth: - o washing soda crystals (sodium carbonate) 3 to 5 crystals - o table salt 1 to 3 tablespoons - o dilute hydrogen peroxide (3% solution) 3 to 5ml - o If the dog has vomited, clean it up immediately as the vomit is toxic. - THEN SEEK VETERINARY ATTENTION IMMEDIATELY.
+The sooner action is taken following poisoning the better the prognosis. - If these emetics are not immediately to hand or you are not having success in making the dog vomit it is better to seek veterinary attention immediately rather than waste time. - If the dog has already begun to show signs of toxicosis (retching and vomiting, frenzied behaviour such as running and howling, convulsions, difficulty breathing etc.), DO NOT induce vomiting, but seek veterinary attention without delay. - Veterinary intervention aims to decrease 1080 absorption and facilitate excretion; control seizures; and support respiration and cardiac function. - See Working dog safety & first aid for more information